UniSymNet: A Unified Symbolic Network Guided by Transformer: Introduction

-UniSymNet not only implements the above changes in its network representation but also introduces a more flexible and learning-from-experience framework.
-Specifically, EQL uses backpropagation within a fixed neural network framework, tending to cause overfitting and generate overly complex expressions, which contradicts the fundamental goal of natural science research.
-In this study, we pre-train a Transformer model to guide structural selection, and adopt objective-specific optimization strategies to learn the parameters of the symbolic network.
+UniSymNet not only incorporates the $\Psi$ representation into its network architecture but also introduces a Transformer-guided structural search strategy.
+This strategy leverages prior knowledge acquired through pre-training to flexibly and efficiently search network structures in the process of discovering new equations.
+Unlike conventional approaches that rely on backpropagation within a fixed network structure, this design mitigates overfitting and favors the discovery of simpler mathematical expressions.
+This aligns with a fundamental goal of natural science: deriving interpretable and parsimonious models from data.
+To realize this design, UniSymNet adopts a bi-level optimization framework, where the outer optimization employs a pre-trained Transformer to guide structural selection, and the inner optimization applies objective-specific optimization strategies to learn the parameters of the symbolic network.

-In summary, we introduce the main contributions of this work as follows: \begin{itemize} \item We introduce UniSymNet, a symbolic network that unifies binary operators $\{\times, \div, \mathrm{pow}\}$ into nested unary operators $\{\ln,\exp\}$, and define the conditions under which UniSymNet can reduce depth and node count.
+In summary, we introduce the main contributions of this work as follows: \begin{itemize} \item We introduce UniSymNet, a symbolic network with $\Psi$ representation, which unifies binary operators $\{\times, \div, \\ \mathrm{pow}\}$ as nested unary operators $\{\ln,\exp\}$.
+The capability of the UniSymNet is deduced from rigorous theoretical proof, resulting in lower complexity and stronger expressivity.

-\item We propose a novel label encoding method that ensures a pre-trained Transformer model guides the structure discovery of UniSymNet.
+\item We propose a Transformer-guided structural search strategy that integrates a sparse label encoding scheme during Transformer pre-training.
+The pre-trained Transformer guides the structural discovery of UniSymNet, introducing a learning-from-experience mechanism.